jonasstrehle/supercookie/README.md

 ## About

+### 💭 Source

+Related work from Scientists at University of Illinois at Chicago: [www.cs.uic.edu](https://www.cs.uic.edu/~polakis/papers/solomos-ndss21.pdf)

 ### 🪧 Purpose

 This repository is for **educational** and **demonstration purposes** only!

 The demo of "supercookie" as well as the publication of the source code of this repository is intended to draw attention to the problem of tracking possibilities using favicons.
-Related work can be found [here](https://www.cs.uic.edu/~polakis/papers/solomos-ndss21.pdf).

 📕 [Full documentation](https://demo.supercookie.me/workwise)